GSA/piv-guides/pages/locally-trusted-ocsp.md

 ![OCSP Revocation Configuration working correctly](../img/local-ocsp-cfg-working-correctly.png)

-  > If the error message appears: _The revocation provider failed with the current configuration.
+  > If the error message appears: **_The revocation provider failed with the current configuration.
 The object identifier does not represent a valid object.
-0x800710d8 (WIN32: 4312 ERROR_OBJECT_NOT_FOUND), 0x800710d8_.
-This error usually indicates an incorrect CRL DP URL. <!-- What is "DP"?
-Don't remember that... -->
+0x800710d8 (WIN32: 4312 ERROR_OBJECT_NOT_FOUND), 0x800710d8_**.
+This error indicates an incorrect CRL DP URL. <!-- What is "DP"? -->

   9. Repeat this process for each CA that you want to add to the OCSP Responder.